AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 # Event Processors

-Event handlers define the business logic to be performed when an event is received.
-Event processors are the components that take care of the technical aspects of that processing.
-They start a unit of work and possibly a transaction.
-However, they also ensure that correlation data can be correctly attached to all messages created during event processing.
+[Event handlers](../event-handlers.md) define the business logic to be performed when an event is received.
+_Event Processors_ are the components that take care of the technical aspects of that processing.
+They start a [unit of work](../../messaging-concepts/unit-of-work.md) and possibly a transaction.
+However, they also ensure that [correlation data](../../monitoring-and-metrics.md#correlation-data-a-idcorrelation-dataa) can be correctly attached to all messages created during event processing, among other non-functional requirements.

-A representation of the organization of Event Processors and Event Handlers is depicted below.
+A representation of the organization of Event Processors and Event Handlers is depicted below:

 ![Organization of Event Processors and Event Handlers](../../../.gitbook/assets/event-processors.png)

+Axon has a layered approach towards organizing event handlers.
+First, an event handler will be positioned in a _Processing Group_.
+Each event handler, or "Event Handling Component", will only ever belong to a single Processing Group.
+The Processing Group provides a level of configurable non-functional requirements, like [error handling](#exceptions-raised-by-event-handler-methods) and the [sequencing policy](streaming.md#sequential-processing).

+The Event Processors in turn is in charge of the Processing Group.
+An Event Processor will control 1 to N Processing Groups, although in most cases there will be a one to one mapping.
+Similar as the Event Handling Component, a Processing Group will belong to a single Event Processor.
+This last layer allows definition of the type of Event Processor used, as well as concepts like the threading mode and a more fine-grained degree of [error handling](#exceptions-during-processing).

-Event Processors come in roughly two forms: Subscribing and Tracking.
-Subscribing Event Processors subscribe themselves to a source of Events and are invoked by the thread managed by the publishing mechanism.
-Tracking Event Processors, on the other hand, pull their messages from a source using a thread that it manages itself.
+Event Processors come in roughly two forms: [Subscribing](subscribing.md) and [Streaming](streaming.md).

+Subscribing Event Processors subscribe themselves to a source of events and are invoked by the thread managed by the publishing mechanism.
+Streaming Event Processors, on the other hand, pull their messages from a source using a thread that it manages itself.

+For more specifics on either type, their respective sections should be consulted.
+The rest of this page dedicates itself towards describing the common concepts and configuration options of the Event Processor.

 ## Assigning handlers to processors